 Use of Proceeds (substantial rehabilitation only)

-To qualify as a substantial rehabilitation of a multifamily property, a property must meet one of the following requirements; (a) the cost of repairs, replacements, and improvements to the existing property must exceed the greater of 15% of the replacement cost of the property after completion of all work or $6,500 per unit adjusted by the local HUD office for high cost percentage in that area, or; (b) The replacement of two or more buildings regardless of the cost.
+The cost of repairs, replacements, and improvements to the existing property must exceed the greater of 15% of the replacement cost of the property after completion of all work, or $6,500 per unit adjusted by the local HUD office for the specific area.

-The loan amount will be maximum proceeds subject to the lesser of:
+The loan amount will be the maximum proceeds, subject to the lesser of:

-- Working capital reserve account equal to 4% of the loan amount (paid in cash or LOC, which is a letter of credit); with unused amount refunded, as per "additional items" below.
+Working capital reserve account equal to 4% of the loan amount (paid in cash or letter of credit), with any unused amount refunded.

-- Operating deficit reserve equal to at least 3% of the loan amount; unused amount later refunded as per "additional items" below.
+Operating deficit reserve equal to at least 3% of the loan amount; the unused amount is later refunded.

 Mortgage Insurance Premium

-A mortgage insurance premium is paid annually (in the above example of a rate between 4.10% and 4.75%, those interest rates already include the estimated HUD required MIP).
-The MIP is payable at closing for each year of construction and then annually thereafter.
-The mortgage insurance premium is 65 basis points for market rate properties, 45 basis points for section 8 or new money LIHTC properties, and 70 basis points for section 220 urban renewal projects that are not Section 8 or LIHTC.
+A mortgage insurance premium is paid annually.
+The MIP is payable at closing for each year of construction, then annually after construction.
+The mortgage insurance premium is 65 basis points for market-rate properties, 45 basis points for Section 8 or new-money LIHTC properties, and 70 basis points for Section 220 urban renewal projects that are not Section 8 or LIHTC.
 An MIP of 25 basis points is available for properties that qualify for a Green MIP reduction.

 Term & Amortization

 Interest rates are fixed throughout the life of the loan (both construction and permanent stages) and determined at commitment by prevailing market conditions.
-As of January 2016, interest rates on HUD 221(d)(4) loans are generally ranging from 3.10% to 4.10% before accounting for the required MIP adjustment.
-30 to 180 day rate lock commitments are available.
-An early rate lock feature is available allowing the borrower to lock the rate after preliminary underwriting.
-There is a 1% rate lock deposit payable at time of rate lock and refunded at closing.
+Thirty- to 80-day rate lock commitments are available.
+An early rate lock feature is available, allowing the borrower to lock the rate after preliminary underwriting.
+There is a 1% rate lock deposit payable at the time of the lock, which is refunded at closing.

-Generally, for best pricing, 10 years of call protection with a 2 year lockout, followed by a step down from 8%.
-There is no prepayment penalty if the loan is assumed.
+Generally, for best pricing, 10 years of call protection with a two-year lockout, followed by a step-down from 8%.
+There is no prepayment penalty if a loan is assumed.

-Market rate property applications follow a two step process; first the pre-application then the firm application.
-Affordable and Rental Assisted properties may use MAP one-stage processing.
+Market-rate property applications follow a two-step process: a pre-application followed by a firm application.
+Affordable and rental assistance properties may use MAP one-stage processing.

 synopsis of costs

-- Application Fee: Usually $25,000 to cover lender due diligence and 3rd party reports including:
+Application fee: usually $25,000 to cover lender due diligence and third-party reports, including:

-- FHA inspection fee: 0.50% payed from mortgage proceeds.
+FHA inspection fee: 0.50% paid from mortgage proceeds

-- Financing and placement fees: Typically capped at 3.50% of the loan amount paid at closing from mortgage proceeds.
+Financing and placement fees, typically capped at 3.5% of the loan amount paid at closing from mortgage proceeds

-- Good faith deposit (rate lock and commitment): Between 0.50% and 1% of loan amount paid at time of commitment and refunded at closing.
+Good-faith deposit (rate lock and commitment): between 0.50% and 1% of loan amount paid at the time of commitment and refunded at closing

-One-stage applications for Affordable and Rental Assisted properties generally take 5 to 7 months to close whereas two-stage applications for market rate properties generally close in 8 to 12 months subject to deal specifics.
+One-stage applications for affordable and rental assistance properties generally take five to seven months to close, whereas two-stage applications for market-rate properties generally close in eight to 12 months, subject to deal specifics.

 Additional HUD Requirements and Items for consideration

-- An initial operating deficit account may be required to cover operating shortfalls incurred prior to stabilization.
-Typically the amount will be equal to the greater of an appraiser’s or underwriter’s estimate, or 4 months of debt service for garden apartments, or 6 months of debt service for elevator buildings.
+Usually, the amount will be equal to the greater of an appraiser’s or underwriter’s estimate, or four months of debt service for garden apartments, or six months of debt service for elevator buildings.

-- A working capital deposit in the form of cash or a letter of credit is required by HUD on all new construction projects in the amount of 4% of the loan amount.
-For substantial rehabilitation the deposit would be equal to 2% of the loan amount.
+A working capital deposit in the form of cash or a letter of credit is required by HUD on all new construction projects in the amount of 4% of the loan amount.
+For substantial rehabilitation, the deposit would be 2% of the loan amount.

-- Unused working capital and initial operating deficit escrows are released at the later of 12 months from final endorsement or 6 months of break-even occupancy.
+Unused working capital and initial operating deficit escrows are released at the later of 12 months from the final endorsement or six months of break-even occupancy.

-- Stabilization must be projected as achievable within 18 months of certificate of occupancy.
+Stabilization must be projected as achievable within 18 months of the certificate of occupancy.

-- The general contract must execute a GMP contract, provide a 100% performance and payment bond (or cash escrow or letter of credit acceptable), and have a liquidity position equal to at least 5% of the project construction contract plus all uncompleted construction work.
+The general contractor must execute a GMP contract, provide a 100% performance and payment bond (either by cash escrow or letter of credit), and have a liquidity position equal to at least 5% of the project construction contract plus all incomplete construction work.

-- Loans over $40,000,000 may be subject to more conservative leverage and DSRC requirements.
+Loans more than $75 million may be subject to more conservative leverage and DSCR requirements.